Human rights in Georgia: Prisoner abuse

 For years, human rights organizations urged President Saakashvili and his government to look into alleged atrocities in Georgian prisons.
 In 2010 the Human Rights Commission of the Council of Europe reported “The living conditions in prisons and prison camps of Georgia – also known under their euphemistic name as "correctional facilities" - are not conducive of improved outcomes for inmates.
 Quite the contrary: The system amounts to an offence against international standards for correctional facilities.
 Requests for help in order to stop torture in their prisons are common.
 As prisoners are afraid of aggravating the situation, they avoid naming individual torturers.

 As of 2010, the availability of medical care in prisons and camps was totally inadequate leading to a very high mortality in Georgian prisons.
 The human rights of the inmates are simply being ignored."
-Many other organizations have warned the Saakasvili government, including the United States Department of State in 2008.
+Many other organizations have warned the Saakashvili government, including the United States Department of State in 2008.

 Despite the worldwide warnings to the Saakashvili government, the United National Movement Party regarding human rights in Georgian prisons, watchdog organizations reported little or no improvement.

 The European Union strongly condemned the abuse of prisoners and urged the Georgian authorities to punish the culprits.
 EU foreign policy chief Catherine Ashton said she was "appalled by the shocking footage of abuses committed against inmates in Gldani prison.
 It is of vital importance that these and other incidents are thoroughly and transparently investigated and that those responsible are held to account," she said in a statement.

 Rupert Colville, a spokesman for the United Nations human rights office in Geneva, urged Georgia to "promptly, impartially and effectively" investigate all cases of abuse and take steps "to ensure that prisons and detention centers are managed in line with international human rights law and standards."

 The questions from human rights organizations worldwide come on the heels of international concerns about free and fair elections in Georgia in 2012.